FlyBase/biocurator-assistant/README.md

 Configuration settings can be modified in `config.cfg`.

-- `MAX_TOKENS`: The maximum number of tokens that can be sent to GPT-3.
+- `MAX_TOKENS`: The maximum number of tokens that can be sent to ChatGPT.
 Default is 4096.
-- `model`: The GPT-3 engine to be used.
+- `model`: The ChatGPT engine to be used.
 Default is `gpt-4`.
 - `file_path`: The path to the YAML file containing the prompts.
 Default is `prompts.yaml`.

 ## How to Run